tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

     x += 1
 {% endhighlight py %}

-Because we are sampling greyscale pixels, it does not matter if you extract the red, green, or blue channel; remember these are equal for shades of grey.
-Add this line to the end of the loop:
+Because we are sampling greyscale pixels, it does not matter if you extract the red, green, or blue channel -- remember that these are equal for any shade of grey.
+Add the following line to the loop:

 {% highlight py %}
     sample = red( get(x,y) )
 {% endhighlight py %}

-Next, create a new grey `color`, assign it to a variable named `kernel`, and use `set` to draw the corresponding pixel to the right half of the window:
+Next, create a new grey `color`, assign it to a variable named `kernel`, and use `set` to draw a corresponding pixel in the right half of the window:

 {% highlight py %}
     kernel = color(sample,sample,sample)